 - Detention

 - In School Suspension

-- Out-of-School Suspension
+- Out of School Suspension

 - Temporary removal of driving privileges

 - Verbal and written reprimand

 - Behavior contract

-- Parent notification and possible conference

-- Referral to SAP

-- Withdrawal of privileges and/or participation in school activities
+- Parent notification and possible conference - Referral to SAP - Withdrawal of privileges and/or participation in school activities - Loss of driving privileges

-LEVEL III
+Level III

-Level III offenses are acts whose frequency or seriousness disrupt the learning climate of the school and are directed against persons or properties.
+Level III offenses are acts whose frequency or seriousness disrupt the learning climte of the school and are directed against persons or properties.
 These misbehaviors could endanger the health and safety of those in the school.

-Examples of Level III Violation Including but not Limited to:
+Examples of Level III Violations Including but not Limited to:

-- Repeated Level II Violations or Level II with aggravating circumstances - Failure to complete assigned Level II discipline - Vandalism (less than \$100) or Petty theft (less than \$100) - Trespassing on school property - Disorderly conduct - Major disruption of school such as smoke/stink bombs, fireworks, etc. - Fighting, harassment, threatening comments, simple assault, hazing - Intentional disregard for face covering/mask and/or social distancing guidelines that could endanger another's well being through intentional physical contact or transmission of bodily fluids (such as intentionally sneezing on, coughing on or spitting on another person etc.) or other violation as it pertains to the District's Health and Safety Plan. - Act or acts of discrimination and/or intimidating behaviors intended to demean another person - Bullying/Cyber-bullying - Refusal to leave school property when directed to do so - Sexual misconduct, indecent exposure - Sexual harassment - Student demonstrations that result in disruption to the school - Violation of the Acceptance Use Policy (refer to Acceptable Use Policy) - Truancy - Possession of pornography or other illegal material, sexting - Use/possession of drugs and/or alcohol, look-alikes, and/or paraphernalia (non-distribution amount) - Use/possession of tobacco and/or related products, look-alike products (2nd offense)
+Repeated Level II Violations or Level II with aggravating circumstances

+- Failure to complete assigned Level II discipline - Vandalism (Less than \$100) or Petty theft (less than \$100) - Trespassing on school property - Disorderly conduct - Major disruption of school such as smoke/stink bombs, fireworks, etc. - Fighting, harassment, threatening comments, simple assault, hazing - Intentional disregard for the District's Health and Safety Plan Guidelines that could endanger another's well-being through intentional physical contact or transmission of bodily fluids (such as intentionally sneezing on, coughing on or spitting on another person etc.) or other violation as it pertains to the District's Health and Safety Plan - Act or acts of discrimination and/or intimidating behaviors intended to demean another person - Bullying/Cyber-bullying - Refusal to leave school property when directed to do so - Sexual misconduct, indecent exposure - Sexual harassment - Student demonstrations that result in disruption to the school - Violation of the Acceptable Use Policy (refer to Acceptable Use Policy) - Truancy - Possession of pornography or other illegal material, sexting - Use/possession of drugs and or alcohol, look-alikes, and/or paraphernalia (non-distribution amount) - Use/possession of regulated and/or non-regulated THC (non-distribution amount) - Use/possession of tobacco and/or related products, look alike products (2nd offense) - Use/possession of vapes, vaping materials and/or related products, look alike products (2nd offense)